igolovic/poc-newsy/README.md

 Open project in VS and run "Docker Compose" instead of usual "Debug" (Docker must be running), VS starts configured image/container for web API and PostgreSQL.
 Navigate to https://localhost:5001/swagger/index.html to test API, container is also configured to host pg4admin (UI for PostgreSQL) which can be found on http://localhost:5050/browser/ (credentials are in config files in VS).
 Run script test-data-insert.sql¸to insert test data for the service.
-Application will install into Docker container its own set of certificates needed for HTTPS (HTTPS is required - HTTP version does not to function properly in IdentityServer4).
+Application will install into the Docker container its own set of certificates needed for HTTPS (HTTPS is required - HTTP version does not to function properly in IdentityServer4).

 **Authentication and authorization**
 They are provided by custom IdentityServer4 (OAuth2/OpenID-Connect) server implementation which protects web API on https://localhost:5001.
 IdentityServer4 enables authentication and authorized access for editor-viewer application and other Javascript/mobile applications.
-There are two clients supported, one for UI editor-viewer application (https://github.com/igolovic/poc-newsy-editor-viewer), other for any other Javascript/mobile client (can be tested using the Postman requests in from file postman-https-requests-export.zip).
+There are two clients supported, one for UI editor-viewer application (https://github.com/igolovic/poc-newsy-editor-viewer), other for any other Javascript/mobile client (can be tested using the Postman requests using the file postman-https-requests-export.zip).

 Docker containerization required creation and setting up of several cryptographic objects for web API and IdentityServer4 (https://mjarosie.github.io/dev/2020/09/24/running-identityserver4-on-docker-with-https.html).